acornprover/acornprover.org/README.md

 You can set the default social card for the site in the config, under `themeConfig.image`, and each blog post can also have its own `image` in its markdown.

 The dimensions should be 1200 x 675 (landscape).
 You can use Polacode to make nice images of code.
+See `examples/social-card.ac` for an example.